isabella232/roxanarobinson.com/_events/a-k-smith-visiting-scholars-series.md

 ---

-The readings in this series take place at 4.30 p.m. in the Smith House’s Reese Room.
 All readings are free and open to the public.
 A reception and book-signing will follow each event.